LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

     **Note:** the title of this pane should match whatever subject you used when sending the original email back in Task 1 step 6.

     Scroll down and expand **Message events** to show more details.
-Take a few minutes to expand each event and it's results.
+Take a few minutes to expand each event and its results.

 17. With the Message events still expanded, the last event should look similar to: